Dual Diagnosis vs Co-Occurring Disorders. Is There a Difference?

 This can leave counselors or healthcare professionals in the dark about underlying issues and unable to properly treat them.
 As a result, recovering from a dual diagnosis is extremely hard unless both illnesses are being addressed.

-Those living with a COD are more likely to experience some of the following problems:
+Those living with a dual diagnosis are more likely to experience some of the following issues:

 - Chronic relapse